 Being a landlord can be lucrative and rewarding.
-The financial gains, tax deductions, property value are all major perks.
-While these upsides are major, there are major downsides as well to being a landlord.
-Here are six reasons being a landlord can be a major headache and what you can do next.
+The financial gains, tax deductions, and asset appreciation of a rental property are all major perks.
+But being a landlord has some major downsides, as well.
+Here are six reasons being a landlord can be a headache and what to do about each.

 1. Renovations add up

 As properties age, they need a little more upkeep and maintenance.
-On top of that, some things may need a major overhaul and renovation.
+On top of that, at some point every house needs a major overhaul and renovation.
 There could be plumbing issues or roof leaks that you have to take care of.
 Natural disasters hit and you may be on the hook after the property is faced with fire or water damage.
 There could be modifications you need to make to stay up to code.
-All of these things can take a toll on you and affect your bottom line.
-Suddenly your investment is seeming more like a sinking ship.
+All of these take a toll on you and affect your bottom line.
+Suddenly your investment seems more like a sinking ship.